 And that second option — Amazon FBA — is really what sets Amazon apart.

+- Operations.
 While eBay requires sellers to run every aspect of their business themselves, Amazon offers to cover a significant portion.

+- Fulfillment.
 By storing, picking, packing, and shipping your products for you (and don’t forget, they also handle returns and refunds!), Amazon is giving you time to work on other areas of your business.

+- Money.
 Also, in addition to saving you time, Amazon FBA can also save you money.

-Yes, Amazon’s fees are higher when you use their FBA program to fulfill your orders.
+- Fees.
+Amazon’s fees are higher when you use their FBA program to fulfill your orders.
 But, when you calculate the cost to store, package, and ship your products, the cost differential goes down significantly.

 Ultimately, though, how you fulfill your products is entirely up to you.
 It’s just nice to have a choice, which is something you don’t have when you opt to sell on eBay.

 Want to learn more about fulfillment methods?
-Check out our Amazon FBA vs FBM Comparison Guide
+Check out our Amazon FBA vs FBM Comparison Guide.

-What is the cost of selling on eBay vs Amazon?
+What is the cost of selling on eBay vs. Amazon?

 In general, eBay’s fees are lower than those incurred when selling on Amazon.